rapid7/insightconnect-plugins/html/help.md

 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode
 * 1.0.1 - Add `utilities` plugin tag for Marketplace searchability
 * 1.1.0 - New action: Text
+* 1.2.0 - Update to add the Remove Scripts option to Text

 ## References